EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imUtil.patternMatch.md

 ### imUtil.patternMatch.select_maxima

 Select some maxima out of list by some criteria Package: imUtil.patternMatch Description: Given a list of maxima, select a sub list by some criteria.
-For example, can be used to select N highest peaks, or all
+For example, can be used to select N highest peaks, or all peaks above some threshold, and larger than some fraction of